The difference between 9mm and 9mm Luger ammunition is either nothing or the latter is part of the former. Depending on how you define it.

-Most of the time, when a person says “9mm,” they mean is 9x19mm, which is the most common handgun round.
-This is what you feed your GLOCK 19, S&W M&P or — if you actually have taste in handguns — your 9mm 1911, Browning Hi Power or CZ-75.
+Most of the time, when a person says “9mm” when talking about ammunition, they mean 9x19mm, which is the most commonly used handgun round.
+This is what you feed your GLOCK 19, your S&W M&P, your SIG P365 or — if you actually have taste in handguns (kidding!) — your 9mm 1911, Browning Hi Power, or CZ-75.

 However, there is an entire family of handgun cartridges that uses the same size (9mm) projectile.

 Why do people get them confused?
-Mostly it’s because of colloquial usage, as we here in the USA like our brevity, but also because we don’t like that there metric system and it’s witchery.
+Mostly it’s because of colloquial usage, as we here in the USA like our brevity.
+But it’s also because we don’t like the metric system and it’s infernal witchery.

 But I digress.
 To get it out of the way, the 9x19mm round itself is the 9mm Luger round.
-It’s also 9mm Parabellum AND 9mm NATO.
-It’s all the same bullet and cartridge.
+It’s also known as 9mm Parabellum and 9mm NATO.
+It’s all the same bullet and cartridge used in semi-automatic handguns (mostly).

 The round itself was developed by Georg Luger during the design process of his famous pistol, often referred to simply as a “Luger.”
-The comment section will probably hate me for skipping some details, but I will just have to find a way to live with myself.
+The comment section will probably hate me for skipping a lot of details, but I will just have to find a way to live with myself.

 Initially, the pistol was chambered for a 7.65x21mm bullet, which Luger developed from the 7.65x25mm Borchardt cartridge…which also was the basis for the 7.63mm Mauser and 7.63mm Tokarev rounds.
 However, the German military felt that a larger round was probably a good idea, so he trimmed the case and inserted a 9mm (0.355-in) projectile.

-Since the name of the Luger pistol was the Pistole Parabellum (basically meaning “Pistol For War”) he therefore dubbed the two rounds 7.65mm Parabellum and 9mm Parabellum, respectively.
+Since the name of Luger’s pistol was actually the Pistole Parabellum (basically “pistol of war”) he therefore dubbed the two rounds 7.65mm Parabellum and 9mm Parabellum, respectively.
 However, the authorities of SAAMI and CIP being what they are, decided to call them .30 Luger and 9mm Luger (respectively) instead.

 Further compounding the confusion, NATO decided to make it their standard pistol round.
 NATO has their own handloading manual and created a standard load for it.
 The standard 9mm NATO round is a 124-grain FMJ, loaded to 36,500 psi, which is a bit hotter than the CIP standard of about 34,000 psi.
 (SAAMI standards are 35,000 psi.)
 Thus, 9mm NATO is an overpressure variant.